 Boil large quantities of information down to what really matters.

-It’s also important to note a unified knowledge management (KM)/enterprise information management (EIM) system will also utilize advanced enterprise search to present the most relevant information instead of a long laundry list of documents to sort through.
-As a result, “those key takeaways” from every “100-page report no one is going to read” will be discovered by users whenever they are needed to help directly address any given matter at hand.
+A unified KM/EIM system will index, find and present the key takeaways from every “100-page report no one is going to read” on demand, so users can utilize them whenever they are needed to help directly address any given matter at hand.

 In a real world example, a level 1 IT support rep for a leading financial services firm resolved a serious enterprise application failure incident with no known workaround in the first call.
-The company’s service knowledge management solution surfaced an ideal resolution buried within a 100-plus page application development transitional document, written by one of the original programmers located in India.
+The rep used the company’s KM system to search company-wide data sources for a possible resolution.
+Success!
+The system found some “key takeaways” extracted from a 100-plus page application development transitional document written by one of the original programmers in India.

-Few people probably ever read the entire document, or even knew it existed; and yet, the company’s unified information architecture empowered the company’s collective-we from halfway around the world to solve a serious problem, by presenting that document when it was needed.
+Few people probably ever read this entire document, or even knew it existed; and yet, the company’s unified KM/EIM empowered the company’s collective-we from halfway around the world to solve a serious problem, by finding and presenting that document when it was needed.

-“You can’t chase down everything”… so let KM/EIM technology chase it down for you.
+“You can’t chase down everything yourself”… so let KM/EIM chase it down for you.

-You can’t chase down everything [yourself].
-I think part of the job of the leader is to be able to prioritize… [and] recognize that you have talent around you that can help you.
+You can’t chase down everything yourself.
+I think part of the job of the leader is to recognize that you have talent around you that can help you.

-The same financial services firm also integrated key information about their own employees, particularly areas of subject matter expertise and current areas of research.
-Through such “expert finder” capabilities, a worker within a global organization can find and reach out to fellow co-workers for help down the hall or anywhere in the world – once again, empowering the organization’s collective-we to cross international boundaries.
+The same financial services firm also integrated key information about their own employees into their KM system, such as each worker’s areas of subject matter expertise and current areas of research.
+Through such “expert finder” capabilities, a worker within a global organization can find and seek help from co-workers, whether they’re down the hall or anywhere else in the world – once again, empowering the organization’s collective-we to cross international boundaries.

-A collective-we organization fully leverages the power of the collective intelligence, the collective knowledge of the entire organization to find business problems before they become serious issues, as well as seize new business opportunities before the competition even knows they exist.
+Collective-we organizations fully leverage the power of KM/EIM to fully leverage the collective intelligence of the entire organization.
+They find business problems before they become serious issues, as well as seize new business opportunities before the competition even knows they exist.
+How about you?